Kulapat Yantrasast: Professional career

-Each of these projects follow Yantrasast's guiding ethic of human centered design and creative collaboration, and wHY's interdisciplinary workshop is engaged in a number of significant community engagement projects and urban masterplans.
 The practice has been working with a consortium of civic leaders, private developers, and urban planners to revitalize the historic Portland Warehouse District adjacent to Louisville, Kentucky.
-In 2017 and 2018 respectively, the wHY Landscape Workshop won two international competitions to design large-scale urban parks: West Princes Street Gardens and the Ross Pavilion in Edinburgh, Scotland, and Rees Ridge Waterfront Park in Toronto, Canada.
-Yantrasast is also involved in important community projects in California, including a mixed use affordable housing compound in Watts, Los Angeles and EPACENTER Arts, a youth arts and music center in East Palo Alto.
+In 2017 and 2018 respectively, the WHY Landscape Workshop won two international competitions to design large-scale urban parks: West Princes Street Gardens and the Ross Pavilion in Edinburgh, Scotland, and Rees Ridge Waterfront Park in Toronto, Canada.
+Yantrasast is also involved in community projects in California, including a mixed-use affordable housing compound in Watts, Los Angeles and EPACENTER Arts, a youth arts and music center in East Palo Alto.

+In September 2023, the Asian Art Museum of San Francisco sued WHY for allegedly failing to fully deliver a $38 million expansion project completed in March 2020.
+According to the lawsuit, the expansion project was delivered behind schedule, and did not meet minimum museum-quality standards, requiring significant remediation from the museum.
+WHY contends that issues with the building are the result of construction failures and the builder not following WHY's design or "basic, standard construction practices".

+In September 2024, the Musée du Louvre announced that Yantrasast and WHY Architecture had been selected to design the most significant museographic overhaul at the renowned French museum in over a decade.
+Working in collaboration with the Paris-based BGC Studio, WHY Architecture was unanimously selected to design the Louvre's new department dedicated to Byzantine and Eastern Christian Art.
+Additionally, WHY Architecture and BGC Studio will complete a total renovation of the Roman Antiquities trail.
+The French-American team will be led by Yantrasast.
+This newest department at the Louvre is scheduled to open in 2027.

 Awards and recognition

 In 2009, Yantrasast received the Silpathorn Award for Design from Thailand's Ministry of Culture for outstanding achievement and notable contributions to Thai contemporary arts and culture.
-He was the first architect to receive the prestigious award.
+He was the first architect to receive the award.

 Yantrasast was named of the 100 Most Powerful People in the Art World by Art+Auction magazine in their 2012 Power 100 issue.

-In 2020, Architectural Digest listed wHY on AD100, their annual survey of the top names in interior decoration, architecture, and landscape design.
+In 2020, Architectural Digest listed WHY on AD100, their annual survey of the top names in interior decoration, architecture, and landscape design.